hauptem/F5-Multisite-Dashboard/README.md

 ### Upgrading

 All dashboard components move to 2.0 together; 1.x and 2.0 pieces don't mix.
-Common-only deployments keep their member state, acknowledgments, and custom sort orders through the upgrade.
-The first poll after upgrading establishes fresh baselines for partitioned pools, and that's the whole migration.

 ## Dashboard Overview